maybeLee/DLLens/README.md

 In RQ3, we compare DLLens with existing approaches on 200 randomly sampled APIs, the signatures of these APIs are stored in `./data/working_dir/rq3/tf_100.txt` and `./data/working_dir/rq3/torch_100.txt`.

-We record the branch coverage among these 200 APIs collected by each tool under the directory `./data/working/rq3/coverage`.
+We record the number of branches in these 200 APIs covered by each tool under the directory `./data/working/rq3/coverage`.

-We list unique bugs among these 200 APIs detected by each tool under the directory `./data/working/rq3/bugs`.
+Among these 200 APIs, we list unique bugs detected by each tool under the directory `./data/working/rq3/bugs`.
 (Note that false positives are manually filtered out)

 You can reproduce the coverage result by running the notebook `RQ3Coverage.ipynb`.